Due to our limited funding, there aren’t many of us. But what we lack in numbers we make up in enthusiasm and knowledge!

 Isaac St Clair-Burns

 Isaac graduated from Murdoch University in 2015 with First Class Honours in Law.
 His thesis examined the role of Climate Change litigation in the regulation of greenhouse gas emissions in Australia and the U.S.

 Isaac commenced with the Environmental Defender’s Office of WA (EDOWA) as a volunteer in October 2015.
-He was an inaugural Piddington Justice fellow and completed his Practical Legal Training with EDOWA and continues to assist as a paralegal from August 2016.
-He was admitted in the Supreme Court of WA on November four 2016 and will commence his role as a Restricted Practitioner with EDOWA from Jan 2016.
+He was an inaugural Piddington Justice fellow and completed his Practical Legal Training with EDOWA.
+He was admitted in the Supreme Court of WA in November 2016 and commenced as a Restricted Practitioner with EDOWA from Jan 2016.